ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

         this.dlog = diagnosticLog;
     }

-    // Our annotation is attached to functions.
-Therefore, we override the process() method for functions.
+    // The annotation is attached to functions.
+Therefore, the process() method is overridden for functions.
     @Override
     public void process(FunctionNode functionNode, List<AnnotationAttachmentNode> annotations) {
-        // Iterate through the annotations attached to the service for (AnnotationAttachmentNode annotation : annotations) {
+        // Iterate through the annotations attached to the service. for (AnnotationAttachmentNode annotation : annotations) {
             // The `annotations` list contains all the annotations attached to the service.
-            // Since we are only interested in our annotation, we'll just skip the other annotations. if (!"Greeting".equals(annotation.getAnnotationName().getValue())) {
+            // Since only the `@hello:Greeting` annotation is considered, skip the other annotations. if (!"Greeting".equals(annotation.getAnnotationName().getValue())) {
                 continue;
             }